Where are they now? Man Utd’s XI from Anthony Martial’s debut in 2015

 He had been part of Marcelo Bielsa’s Athletic Club side that had steamrolled Alex Ferguson’s Manchester United in 2012 and he brought all of his passion, shithouse nature and hardworking attitude to Old Trafford as a player.

-He left in 2019, with United unable to come to an agreement with the Basque midfielder on a new deal and PSG offering him a huge pay rise.
+Herrera left in 2019, with United unable to come to an agreement with the Basque midfielder on a new deal and PSG offering him a huge pay rise.
+He spent three years in the French capital and is now back in Bilbao with Athletic.

 But for United fans, the best thing he did will always be spitting on Manchester City’s badge, just because.